SixArm/sixarm-company-consulting-agreement/README.md

-In the United States, law enforcement agencies include but are not limited to police, the U.S. Department of Justice ("DOJ"), the U.S. Federal Bureau of Investigation ("FBI"), the U.S. Securities and Exchange Commission ("SEC"), the U.S. Congress, and any U.S. Government Agency Inspector General.
+In the United States, law enforcement agencies include but are not limited to police, the U.S. Department of Justice ("DOJ"), the U.S. Federal Bureau of Investigation ("FBI"), the U.S. Securities and Exchange Commission ("SEC"), the U.S. Congress, and any U.S. Government Inspector General.

 When doing law enforcement reporting, a Party does not need the prior authorization of any other Party, and a Party is not required to notify another